file-format/Docs/en/database/ndf.md

 This example shows page numbers in a database that has a 4-MB primary data file and 1-MB secondary data file.

-## How to open NDF file?

-NDF files can be opened using Microsoft Visual Studio 2019 on Windows Operating System.

 ## References

  * [Database Files and Filegroups](https://docs.microsoft.com/en-us/sql/relational-databases/databases/database-files-and-filegroups?redirectedfrom=MSDN&view=sql-server-ver15)